111nation/TinyEngine/Docs/README.md

 ### Loading Games

-As previously discussed in the root [README.md](../README.md), the game engine is hard coded to run a single implementation of a game under `$ROOT/programs/main`.
-This main file is due to act as a bootloader for the console in the future.
-Right now this is where you will write your scripts to create your fun little games!
+As previously discussed in the root [README.md](../README.md), the TinyEngine loads a single game, written in <b>TinyScript</b> under `$ROOT/programs/main`.
+This main file is due to act like bootloader for in the future.
+For now, TinyEngine loads your game under `$ROOT/programs/main`.
+Let's go on to the fun part!

-### About The Programming Language
+### About TinyEngine

-The custom high-level programming language the handheld console uses is an implementation of a Tree-walk interpreted language.
-It fetches and executes instructions directily from the implementation file.
-This means, the game engine reads each line and executes it before going to the next line.
-This is a contrast from programming languages such as C++ which compiles the whole source code into binary format before running the program from the binary output instead of line-by-line as this programming language.
+TinyScript is a scripting language that is an implementation of a Tree-walk interpreted language.
+TinyEngine fetches and executes instructions directly from your TinyScript file.
+This means that TinyEngine reads each line and executes it before going to the next line.
+This is a contrast from programming languages such as C++ which compiles the whole source code into binary format, thereafter executing the program from the binary output.

 The interpreter was written with the help of [this excellent book](https://craftinginterpreters.com/)!

-The language syntax was inspired by **BASIC**: a former, important programming language in history.
+The language syntax is inspired by **BASIC**: a former, important programming language in history.

 ## Basic Concepts

 > [!NOTE]
-> The language syntax is case sensitive and requires uppercase
+> The language syntax is case-sensitive and requires uppercase

 ### Comments

-Comments are supported in the language.
-Any text starting at a leading `#` to the end of a line will be ignored.
+Any text starting at a leading `#` to the end of a line will be ignored by TinyEngine.

 ```
 # Single line comment